(News article for June 25, 2022)

 As a rule of thumb, prune blueberries for height no later than the end of July.

 While it’s not absolutely necessary to prune blueberry plants every year, reducing their height can make them easier to pick.
-The amount of new growth that the plants put out after they’re pruned will depend to some extent on their vigor and the fertility of the soil, but as a general guideline, cut them to about one foot lower than the maximum height at which you want to pick berries next year.
-So, if you don’t want to reach to more than six feet to pick berries, prune them back to five feet tall.
-If you’re fine with pulling shoots down to reach berries at seven feet from the ground, you can cut them back to six feet.
+The amount of new growth that the plants put out after they’re pruned will depend on their vigor and the fertility of the soil, but as a general guideline, cut them to about one foot lower than the maximum height at which you want to pick berries next year.

-An added benefit of pruning blueberry plants after harvest is that flower buds on vigorous shoots put out in the summer tend to break later, during the following year, than flower buds on less vigorous growth produced earlier in the season.
-This means that in years in which we have a late freeze – as we did this year – it’s less likely that flowers on these shoots will be injured by low temperatures.
+An added benefit of pruning blueberry plants shortly after harvest is that flower buds on vigorous shoots put out in the summer tend to break later the following year than flower buds on less vigorous growth produced earlier in the season.
+This means that in years that we have a late freeze, it’s less likely that flowers on these shoots will be injured by low temperatures.

 'Alapaha' rabbiteye blueberry.
 (Photo source: Scott NeSmith, University of Georgia, Bugwood.org)

 The LSU AgCenter and the LSU College of Agriculture